browserengineering/book/book/forms.md

 page, from `/`, list the available topics with a link to each topic's page.
 Make it possible for users to add new topics.

-*Persistence*: Back the server's list of guest book entries with a file, so that when the server is restarted it doesn't lose data.
+8-7 *Persistence*.
+Back the server's list of guest book entries with a file, so that when the server is restarted it doesn't lose data.

-*Rich buttons*: Make it possible for a button to contain arbitrary elements as children, and render them correctly.
+8-8 *Rich buttons*.
+Make it possible for a button to contain arbitrary elements as children, and render them correctly.
 The children should be contained inside button instead of spilling out---this can make a button really tall.
 Think about edge cases, like a button that contains another button, an input area, or a link, and test real browsers to see what they do.

-*HTML chrome*: Browser chrome is quite complicated in real browsers, with tricky details such as font sizes, padding, outlines, shadows, icons and so on.
+8-9 *HTML chrome*.
+Browser chrome is quite complicated in real browsers, with tricky details such as font sizes, padding, outlines, shadows, icons and so on.
 This makes it tempting to try to reuse our layout engine for it.
 Implement this, using `<button>` elements for the new